 The Lawrence-Douglas County Metropolitan Planning Organization (MPO) updated our Intelligent Transportation Systems (ITS) Plan in the spring of 2021.
-(The plan was approved by the MPO Policy Board on July 15, 2021.)
 The plan includes this document and the Regional Architecture Development for Intelligent Transportation (RAD-IT) website.
 A Steering Committee (Table ES-1) provided staff direction on this plan update and met four times.

 ITS is the application of technologies and communications to improve the multimodal transportation system in an area.
 ITS includes detection systems and cameras for monitoring traffic conditions on roadways, dynamic message signs to provide real time travel information, vehicle location systems to track transit and emergency services vehicles, and a host of other technological elements and agency coordination processes.
-Essentially it equals better travel through technology.
+Essentially its equals better travel through technology.